localstack/localstack/README.md

   - MergeShards
   - SplitShard
   - UpdateShardCount
+* `KINESIS_INITIALIZE_STREAMS`: A comma-delimited string of stream names and its corresponding shard count to initialize during startup.
+For example: "my-first-stream:1,my-other-stream:2,my-last-stream:1".
+Only works with the `kinesis-mock` KINESIS_PROVIDER.
 * `DYNAMODB_ERROR_PROBABILITY`: Decimal value between 0.0 (default) and 1.0 to randomly inject `ProvisionedThroughputExceededException` errors into DynamoDB API responses.
 * `DYNAMODB_HEAP_SIZE`: Sets the JAVA EE maximum memory size for dynamodb values are (integer)m for MB, (integer)G for GB default(256m), full table scans require more memory
 * `STEPFUNCTIONS_LAMBDA_ENDPOINT`: URL to use as the Lambda service endpoint in Step Functions.
 By default this is the LocalStack Lambda endpoint.
 Use `default` to select the original AWS Lambda endpoint.